 II.7.
 Identification of natural or legal persons which, directly or indirectly, own qualified shareholdings (Art.
-29-H(I)(c) and (d) and Art.
+29-H(1)(c) and (d) and Art.
 16), with detailed information on the percentage of capital and attributable votes and the source and causes of such attribution.

-Based on the communications submitted to the Company, in particular in accordance with Article 16 of the Securities Code and CMVM Regulation No 5/2008, with reference to 31 December 2021, shareholders having a qualifying holding (representing at least 2% of REN's share capital), calculated in accordance with Article 2O of the Securities Code (version prior to 3O January 2O22), were as follows:
+Based on the communications submitted to the Company, in particular in accordance with Article 16 of the Securities Code and CMVM Regulation No 5/2008, with reference to 31 December 2021, shareholders having a qualifying holding (representing at least 2% of REN's share capital), calculated in accordance with Article 20 of the Securities Code (version prior to 30 January 2022), were as follows:

-State Grid Corporation of China ^{4, 5} No of shares % share capital with voting rights Directly 0 0% Through State Grid Europe Limited (SGEL), fully owned and controlled by State Grid International Development Limited (SGID), which is controlled by State Grid Corporation of China 166,797,815 25.0% Total attributable 166,797,815 25.0%
+State Grid Corporation of China No of shares % share capital with voting rights Directly 0 0% Through State Grid Europe Limited (SGEL), fully owned and controlled by State Grid International Development Limited (SGID), which is controlled by State Grid Corporation of China 166 797 815 25.0% Total attributable 166 797 815 25.0%

-Pontegadea Inversiones S.L.
-No of shares % share capital with voting rights
+Pontegadea Inversiones S.L.45 No of shares % share capital with voting rights

-Directly 80,100,000 12.006%
+Directly 80 100 000 12.006%

 Indirectly 0 0%

-Total imputável 80,100,000 12.006%
+Total attributable 80 100 000 12.006%

-Lazard Asset Management LLC No of shares % share capital with voting rights
+Lazard Asset Management LIc No of shares % share capital with voting rights

 Directly 0 0

-Indirectly 41,067,3517 6.155%
+Indirectly 41 067 351 6,155%

-Total imputável 41,067,351 6.155%
+Total attributable 41 067 351 6,155%

-4In accordance with the communications sent by the company and by Mazoon B.V. (controlled by Oman Oil Holding Europe, B.V., which is controlled by OQ SAOC, in turn controlled by the Sultanate of Oman), on July 3O, 2O21, the company acquired the 8O IOO OOO shares from Mazoon B.V.
+In accordance with the communications sent by the company and by Mazoon B.V. (controlled by Oman Oil Holding Europe, B.V., which is controlled by OQ SAOC, in turn controlled by the Sultanate of Oman), on July 30, 2021, the company acquired the 80 100 000 shares from Mazoon B.V.

-5 accordance with the communication sent by the company on 3O July 2O21, Pontegadea Inversiones S.L. is controlled by Mr. Amancio Ortega Gaona, to whom the I2.006% voting rights in REN are attributed, pursuant to article 2O(I)(b) of the Securities Code.
+In accordance with the communication sent by the company on 30 July 2021, Pontegadea Inversiones S.L. is controlled by Mr. Amancio Ortega Gaona, to whom the 12.006% voting rights in REN are attributed, pursuant to article 20(1)(b) of the Securities Code.

-6 qualified shareholding, calculated under Article 20 of the Securities Code, is held by Lazard Asset Management LLC on behalf of Clients, and is attributable to it since it agreed with the Clients that it would exercise the voting rights.
+• This qualified shareholding, calculated under Article 20 of the Securities Code, is held by Lazard Asset Management LLC on behalf of Clients, and is attributable to it since it agreed with the Clients that it would exercise the voting rights.
 The qualified shareholding is also attributable to (i) Lazard Freres & Co, which holds the total share capital of the firstly mentioned company; (ii) Lazard Group LLC, which holds the total share capital of the secondly mentioned company; and (iii) Lazard Limited, company with shares admitted to trading in the NYSE market, as controlling entity of the abovementioned company.

-7 accordance with information made available by Lazard Asset Management LLC on February 9, 2022, by reference to December 31, 2021.
+In accordance with information made available by Lazard Asset Management LLC on February 9, 2022, by reference to December 31, 2021.

-Fidelidade Companhia de Seguros, S.A.
-8 No of shares % share capital with voting rights Directly 35,176,796 5.27% Through Via Directa - Companhia de Seguros, S.A., which is controlled by Fidelidade 119,889 0.02% Through Companhia Portuguesa de Resseguros, S.A., which is controlled by Fidelidade 37,537 0.01% Through Fidelidade Assistência - Companhia de Seguros, S.A., which is controlled by the common shareholder Longrun 9 98,732 0.01% Through Multicare - Seguros de Saúde, S.A., which is controlled by the common shareholder Longrun 10 63,470 0.01% Total attributable 35,496,424 5.32%
+Fidelidade Companhia de Seguros, S.A.8 No of shares % share capital with voting rights Directly 35 176 796 5.27% Through Via Directa - Companhia de Seguros, S.A., which is controlled by Fidelidade 119 889 0.02% Through Companhia Portuguesa de Resseguros, S.A., which is controlled by Fidelidade 37 537 0.01% Through Fidelidade Assistência - Companhia de Seguros, S.A., which is controlled by the common shareholder Longrun 98 732 0.01% Through Multicare - Seguros de Saúde, S.A., which is controlled by the common shareholder Longrun 63 470 0.01% Total attributable 35 496 424 5.32%

 Red Eléctrica Corporación, S.A.
 No of shares % share capital with voting rights Directly 0 0% Through its branch Red Eléctrica Internacional, S.A.U.
-33,359,563 5.0% Total attributable 33,359,563 5.0%
+33 359 563 5.0% Total attributable 33 359 563 5.0%